-Section 13.1
+Section 11.1

 Franklin-Essex Housing Coalition, via contract, shall authorize a designated entity to fulfill administrative, data collection and evaluation, administration of allocated funding for the purposes of grant application administration and monitoring or to support other necessary furtherance of the strategic plan.
 The Chair and Vice Chair shall be responsible for executing any contract approved by a majority of the minimum quorum for the Coalition.
-Chair shall be responsible to present at the annual meeting (or as required) an updated status report on such contracts.
+The Chair shall be responsible to present at the annual meeting (or as required) an updated status report on such contracts.

-ARTICLE XIV - COALITION AUTHORITY
+ARTICLE XII - COALITION AUTHORITY